The interviewer wants to know that you are aware of the need to always lead by example. Your answer should be, 'All the time!'

 "I believe I am always leading by example.
 For instance, I am either on time (ideally early), dressed for the part (or better), and prepared, or you're not.
 One critical moment when my leadership capabilities are displayed is in meetings.
 I am attentive and ready to participate."

-"These days, students come to class with their phones and are either scrolling, or at the minimum, they're out on the table.
+"These days, students come to class with their phones and are either scrolling through text, or at the minimum, they're out on the table.
 I prefer to put my phone away and have a notebook and pen out instead.
 This way, it's clear that I'm on task.
 No one knows what you're doing on your phone- it could be 100% work related, but it looks like you're texting.
 I teach my students to remain engaged."

 "All the time!"